markjprice/cs10dotnet6/README.md

 - Appendix A, Answers to the Test Your Knowledge Questions

 Supplementary print book materials available to download:
-- Color images of the screenshots/diagrams used in this book (coming November 2021)
+- [Color images](https://static.packt-cdn.com/downloads/9781801077361_ColorImages.pdf) of the screenshots/diagrams used in this book

 ## Important
 Corrections for typos and other mistakes and improvements like refactoring code.
 Useful links to other related material.